spuder/CAD-template/README.md

 # Changeme
-To change this file, modify settings.yaml, then run `make all`
+To change this file, modify settings.yaml and templates/README.md, then run `make all` Do not edit README.md directly as it will be overwritten..